Steve Young (writer)

-Steve Young is a television writer for Late Show with David Letterman and Late Night with David Letterman.
+Steve Young is a comedy writer, actor, songwriter, and performer best known for his time at Late Show with David Letterman and Late Night with David Letterman.
 He is a Harvard University graduate and former writer for the Harvard Lampoon.
-He also wrote The Simpsons season eight episode "Hurricane Neddy".
-Young adapted the holiday book Olive, the Other Reindeer for the animated holiday special.
-He won an Annie Award in 2000 for his screenplay.
-Young's other television writing credits include Not Necessarily the News.
+He also wrote the episode "Hurricane Neddy" of season eight of The Simpsons.
+Young adapted the holiday book Olive, the Other Reindeer for an animated holiday special and won an Annie Award for Outstanding Achievement for Writing in an Animated Television/Broadcast Production for the screenplay.
+Young's other television writing credits include Not Necessarily the News, Maya & Marty, Night of Too Many Stars, and Harry.

-Young is the co-author, along with Mike "Sport" Murphy, of Everything's Coming Up Profits – The Golden Age of Industrial Musicals, an illustrated history of musicals written for company conventions and sales meetings, told through the rare souvenir record albums.
+Young is the creator of "CelebriGum," a series of candid photographs depicting celebrities and a wad of chewing gum affixed to a second story window ledge of the Ed Sullivan Theater that were chronicled on a website beginning in 2010, and later exhibited at a gallery in Chelsea with the help of David Letterman.

-Young stars in the 2018 documentary Bathtubs Over Broadway detailing his discovery and pursuit of industrial musicals.
+Young is the co-author, along with Mike "Sport" Murphy, of the 2013 book Everything's Coming Up Profits – The Golden Age of Industrial Musicals, an illustrated history of musicals written for company conventions and sales meetings, told through the rare souvenir record albums.
+In 2016, film rights to the book were purchased by Steven Spielberg's company, Amblin Entertainment.

-During the 2007–2008 Writers Guild of America strike Young, along with fellow Late Show writers Eric Stangel, Justin Stangel, Bill Scheft, Matt Roberts, Tom Ruprecht, Jeremy Weiner, Lee Ellenberg, Joe Grossman and Bob Borden posted their "thoughts and observations".
+Young stars in the 2018 documentary Bathtubs Over Broadway which details his discovery and pursuit of industrial musicals.
+Young occasionally hosts and produces a live show entitled "The Weird and Wonderful World of Industrial Musicals."